-It is important that we recognise the role of forests in reducing emissions of greenhouse gases.
+Recognising the role of forests in reducing greenhouse gas emissions is important.
 A growing forest stores carbon.
-Furthermore, forest raw materials can replace fossil-based products and services.
+Furthermore, raw material from the forest is a viable replacement for fossil-based products and services.

 In July 2015, the EU commission presented its proposal on how the emissions trading system (ETS) in Europe should be reformed as of 2021.
-The next proposal came in July 2016.
-It sets out the allocation of responsibilities between the EU member states as regards emissions outside the ETS.
-It also includes a number of "flexibility mechanisms" that provide possibilities for equalising the differences in the conditions prevalent in each country.
+The next proposal came in July 2016, specifying the allocation of responsibilities between the EU member states with regard to emissions outside the ETS.
+It also includes a number of "flexibility mechanisms" that enable differences in the conditions prevalent in each country to be evened out.

 The target proposed for Sweden is a 40 per cent reduction.
 Sweden and Luxembourg have the highest goals.
-The report recently presented by the "Environmental Objectives Committee" of the Swedish Environmental Protection Agency proposes reduction by 58 per cent for the same period as that in EU proposals.
+The report recently presented by the Swedish Environmental Protection Agency's Environmental Objectives Committee proposes a 58 per cent reduction for the same period.